 History of Land Reforms in Post-Independent India

 Since its independence in 1947, there have been central government and state government mediated land reforms in several states with dual objectives of optimum use of land and ensuring the well-being of the peasantry.
 The most notable and successful example of land reforms is in the states of West Bengal and Kerala.
-Other than these state-sponsored attempts of reforming land ownership and control, there was grassroots level activism for land reforms by individuals, the most famous among them being the Bhoodan movement of modern-day Maharashtra.
+Other than these state-sponsored attempts of reforming land ownership and control, there was grassroots-level activism for land reforms by individuals, the most famous among them being the Bhoodan movement of modern-day Maharashtra.

 The Communist Party of India (Marxist) (CPI(M)) came to power in West Bengal in 1977, riding on the promise of enacting land reforms.
 Keeping their word, the new government initiated gradual land reforms, such as Operation Barga.
-The result was a more equitable distribution of land among the landless farmers and enumeration of landless farmers.
+The result was a more equitable distribution of land among the landless farmers and an enumeration of landless farmers.
 This has ensured an almost lifelong loyalty from the farmers and the communists were in power till the 2011 assembly election.

-In Kerala, the only other large state where the CPI(M) came to power, the state carried out some of the most extensive land, tenancy and agrarian labour wage reforms in the country as well as that of the non-socialist late-industrialising world.
+In Kerala, the only other large state where the CPI(M) came to power, the state carried out some of the most extensive land, tenancy and agrarian labour wage reforms in the country as well as that of the non-socialist late-industrializing world.

 In a nutshell, land reforms have been successful only in pockets of the country, as people have often found loopholes in the laws that set limits on the maximum area of land that is allowed to be held by anyone.

 Objectives of the Land Reforms in Post-Independent India